madillus/madillus/README.md

 ### Hi there 👋 I'm Aidan Gilmore

-- My name is Aidan and I'm from Ireland but living in Vienna, Austria.
+- My name is Aidan and I'm from Ireland and living in Vienna, Austria.
 - I'm a Web Developer with a background in Gastronomy and Earth Sciences.

 With my degree in Earth and Ocean sciences and my experience in Gastronomy, I was always problem solving, helping people and needing a keen eye for the finer details.
 Web development was the perfect fit.